Why does my download stop before it is finished?

 Download termination and latency

-As we mentioned previously, many problems are caused by issues with your ISP.
+As mentioned previously, many problems are caused by issues with your Internet service provider.
 Usually, these issues result in high latency or lag, which in turn cause your download to fail.
-When this occurs, it is problematic in that your Internet cache may "think" the download was completed, thus making the browser not want to resume.
-One solution is to clear the temporary internet files under the History section in your browser and try again.
+One solution is to clear the temporary Internet files under the History section in your browser and try the download again.

 For users who commonly encounter intermittent connectivity issues or download failure, a download manager may help.
-Download managers are a third-party application that can monitor, and if needed, resume a download from where it stopped previously.
-There are hundreds of download managers including many that are free.
-Click here to open a search for these programs.
+A download managers is a third-party application that monitors, and if needed, resumes a download from where it stopped previously.
+There are hundreds of download managers, including many that are free.

 Try a different server or mirror

 Many sites that host hundreds of different files keep them on multiple servers or mirror sites.
-If you have difficulty downloading the file try getting the file from a different server.
+If you have difficulty downloading the file, try getting it from a different server.

 Try the download later

 If the file you are attempting to download is popular or was recently released, the server could be overloaded with simultaneous user requests or be experiencing problems.
 Try downloading the file later, when the server load may be less or the server problems are resolved.